 Contrary to popular folklore, the Maine coon cat is not the result of a cat breeding with a raccoon.
-They resemble Norwegian forest cats and it's not hard to imagine some brought over by Vikings.
+It resembles Norwegian forest cats and it is not hard to imagine some brought over by Vikings.
 More likely is the story of a cross between an American domestic cat and a long-haired cat (possibly an Angora), brought by ship from Europe with settlers or traders.

 The typical Maine coon cat is often a brown tabby, but the breed comes in a rainbow of colors.
-The CFA standard allows most colors and patterns, including tortoise and parti-colors, with the exception of pointed patterns (like the Siamese or Himalayan) or the colors chocolate or lavender.
-The International Cat Association (TICA) does not mention color in its breed standard, other than that white trim around eyes, lips, and chin is allowed except in solid colors.
+The CFA standard allows most colors and patterns, including tortoise and particolors, with the exception of pointed patterns (like the Siamese or Himalayan) or the colors chocolate or lavender.

 Their glorious coat actually requires only a standard amount of grooming.
 Combing your cat weekly will help remove the dead hairs that can lead to hairballs.
 You should trim your cat's nails every couple of weeks and provide a scratching post.
 Help your cat with dental hygiene by brushing its teeth regularly and getting regular cleanings at the veterinarian.

-Your Maine coon cat will want to observe everything you are up to, even if he isn't demanding your attention.
-Keep this smart cat occupied with interactive toys, playing fetch, and chasing a laser pointer.
+Your Maine coon cat will want to observe everything you are up to, even if it is not demanding your attention.
+Keep this smart cat occupied with interactive toys.
+You can train this cat to play fetch and chase a laser pointer.
 They are a little less likely to be climbers.

 Common Health Problems

-A Maine coon cat should receive the usual vaccinations and preventative veterinary treatments as any domestic cat.
+A Maine coon cat should receive the usual vaccinations and preventative veterinary treatments recommended for any domestic cat.
 There are a few conditions that they are more prone to:

-- Feline hypertrophic cardiomyopathy: This is an inherited condition of an enlarged heart that may lead to heat failure and blood clots.
+- Feline hypertrophic cardiomyopathy, an inherited condition of an enlarged heart that may lead to heart failure and blood clots

 In addition, Maine coon cats were known in New England for having extra toes.
-This polydactylism is considered a defect for show cats but it has no effect on the cat's health.
+This condition, called polydactylism, is considered a defect for show cats but it has no effect on the cat's health.